roblaing/erlang-webapp-howto/unit5/README.md

 Adding inets to the above list automatically creates an httpc process when the `unit5` application is started.
 (One of the things that makes inet's httpd application confusing is it isn't started unless you make edits to explicitly include it.)

-Since the example data supplier I'm using in this tutorial has an `https://...` address, we also need Erlang's `ssl` application added.

 Erlang's standard library doesn't include a Json parser, so we need to pick one of the many third-party libraries available.
-I'm going with <a href="https://hex.pm/packages/jsx">jsx</a> which is easy to add as dependency because applications in Elixer's <a href="https://hex.pm/">https://hex.pm/</a> depo don't need accompanying URL's to their github or whatever homes.
+I'm going with <a href="https://hex.pm/packages/jsx">jsx</a> which is easy to add as dependency because
+<a href="https://hex.pm/">https://hex.pm/</a> is the default depot for OTP applications, so they don't need extra
+information on how to get them from their github or wherever homes.

-So we need a small edit in <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/rebar.config">rebar.config</a>:
+We need a small edit in <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/rebar.config">rebar.config</a>:

 ```erlang
 {deps, [ {cowboy, {git, "https://github.com/ninenines/cowboy.git", {branch, "master"}}}